The Homeless in Delhi Aren’t Just Deprived of Shelter, But Their Identity Too

 Earlier, cities were considered as an option to escape rural poverty but for the last few years these spaces are increasingly turning hostile to the casual migrants who come to the cities in search of employment.
 On the eve of World Homeless Day, an attempt was made to understand this complex system of urban poverty by focusing on the homeless people in the national capital.

-Before we begin the discussion on the conditions of homeless people in New Delhi, it is important to understand who are these homeless people and what is their role in the city.
+Before we begin the discussion on the conditions of homeless people in New Delhi, it is important to understand who these homeless people are and what is their role in the city.
 The technical definition describes them as those who do not have a roof over their head and live in open areas like pavements.

 I would take this definition one step further.
 Homeless people are the ones who are engaged in odd jobs like rickshaw-pulling, waste-picking, casual labour, street vending, among many other such jobs.
 They have no social and financial security and mostly live on the streets.
 The homeless are the city makers who contribute to the economy of the city just as the other classes yet are not identified.